Online pharmacy: International consumers

 International consumers sometimes purchase drugs online from online pharmacies in their own countries or those located in other countries.
+A distinct increase in the frequency of buying medicines and health products online was measured since the breakout of the COVID-19 pandemic.
 Some of these pharmacies require prescriptions while others do not.
 Of those that do not require prescriptions, some ask the customer to fill in a health questionnaire with their order.
 Many drugs available at legitimate online pharmacies are produced by well-known manufacturers such as Pfizer, Wyeth, Roche, and generic drug makers Cipla and Ranbaxy of India and Teva Pharmaceutical Industries of Israel.
 However, it remains difficult for a patient to ascertain whether an online pharmacy is legitimate.
 Medicines obtained from rogue online pharmacies come with no guarantees concerning their identity, history, and source.
 A study in three cities in the Netherlands found that over 60% of the consumed sildenafil was obtained from illegal sources.
 Roger Bate from the American Enterprise Institute tested hundreds of prescription drug orders purchased over the Internet and discovered that properly credentialed online pharmacies, ones selling domestically and internationally, only sell lawfully-manufactured medicines.